vatpac-technology/sops/docs/terminal/sydney.md

 Aircraft are permitted to cross the MARLN corridor at or above `A060` without coordination with APP.
 DEP is responsible for separation with respect to aircraft in the corridor.

 #### Between SDN and SFW/SAN
-If aircraft are cleared off runway 11 at YSBK into CTA, coordination is required from SDN (who will be receiving the aircraft from BK ADC) with SFW or SAN (depending on YSSY runway config) as the aircraft will pass closer than 1.5nm from the sector boundary.
+If aircraft are cleared off runway 11 at YSBK into CTA, coordination is required from SBA (who will be receiving the aircraft from BK ADC) with SFW or SAN (depending on YSSY runway config) as the aircraft will pass closer than 1.5nm from the sector boundary.
 Refer to [Sydney TCU Airspace Division](#airspace-division) for more information.

 !!! phraseology